Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Bias-Variance Targeted Consensus Mechanism

 \begin{definition}[Consensus mechanism] Fix an integer $K \ge 2$.
 A consensus mechanism $\mc C_\lambda: \mc M^K \to \mc M$ parametrized by $\lambda$ outputs a unifying posterior $\pi\opt$ for any collection of $K$ elementary posteriors $\{\pi_k\}$. \end{definition}

-We assume that the parameter $\lambda$ is finite dimensional, and the set of all feasible parameters is denoted by $\Delta_K$, which is a nonempty finite dimensional set.
-The space of all possible consensus mechanism induced by $\Delta_K$ is represented by $\mbb C \Let \{ \mc C_\lambda: \lambda \in \Delta_K\}$.
+We assume that the parameter $\lambda$ is finite-dimensional, and the set of all feasible parameters is denoted by $\Delta_K$, which is a nonempty finite-dimensional set.
+The space of all possible consensus mechanisms induced by $\Delta_K$ is represented by $\mbb C \Let \{ \mc C_\lambda: \lambda \in \Delta_K\}$.
 For a given set of posteriors $\{\pi_k\}$, we need to identify the optimal consensus mechanism $\mc C_{\lambda\opt} \in \mbb C$ in the sense that the aggregated posterior $\pi\opt = \mc C_{\lambda\opt}(\{\pi_k\})$ achieves certain optimality criteria.
-In this paper, the optimality criteria of $\pi\opt$ is determined based on the notion of bias-variance trade-off, which is ubiquitously used in (Bayesian) statistics.
+In this paper, the optimality criteria of $\pi\opt$ are determined based on the notion of bias-variance trade-off, which is ubiquitously used in (Bayesian) statistics.
 The first step towards this goal entails quantifying the bias of an aggregated posterior~$\pi\opt$.

 \begin{definition}[$(\ell, \m, \delta)$-bias tolerable posterior] Fix a penalization function $\ell: \R^n \to \R$, an anchored mean $ \m \in \R^n$ and a tolerance $\delta \in \R_+$.
 A posterior $\pi\opt$ is said to be $(\ell, \m, \delta)$-bias tolerable if $\ell(\EE_{\pi\opt}[\theta] - \m) \le \delta$. \end{definition}